-To safeguard our natural environment and enhance biodiversity through sensitive development that protects our flora and fauna and thereby enriches the landscape and green assets.
+To safeguard our natural environment and enhance biodiversity through sensitive development that protects and enriches the landscape and green assets.

 Preserving and enhancing local biodiversity is of paramount importance.
-The landscape in the Neighbourhood Area is dominated by farmland, with the village occupying a central location.
+The landscape in the Neighbourhood Area is dominated by farmland, with the Built-Up Area village occupying a central location.

-The Sites of Special Scientific Interest (SSSIs) known as Bearley Bushes and Bearley Waste and the Potential Local Wildlife Sites (LWS) already have protected status.
-The few ancient trees and the mature trees and hedges also need to be protected from development.
+The Sites of Special Scientific Interest (SSSIs) and a Local Nature Reserve (LNR) already have protected status.
+The very few ancient trees and the mature trees and hedges also need to be protected from development.
 At present, the Green Belt status is providing some protection for the parish (including the village), but it is important that the natural assets are preserved and the biodiversity enhanced.

-As well as the protected sites, the parish has many public footpaths and bridleways that can be enjoyed year-round by residents and non-residents for free.
+As well as the protected sites, the parish has many public footpaths and bridleways that can be enjoyed year-round by residents and nonresidents for free.
 Many residents are active members of conservation organisations, such as the Warwickshire Wildlife Trust (WWT) and the Royal Society for the Protection of Birds (RSPB), and volunteer for surveys and reserve maintenance.

-Policy NNE1 - Protection of Sites of Special Scientific Interest and Potential Local Wildlife Sites
+Policy NNE1 - Protection of Sites of Special Scientific Interest

-Development that would adversely affect SSSIs at Bearley Bushes and Bearley Waste and the Potential LWS either directly or indirectly will not be supported.
+Development that would adversely affect Bearley Bushes and Bearley Waste either directly or indirectly will not be supported.